FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Create a game=One of the 3 buttons on the "Play" page.
 This creates a game that is listed in the list (or graph) of open games.

-No game available right now, create one!=This appears when there are no games that you can join.
-It is a button.
-Clicking it opens the "Create a game" menu.

 White is victorious=This appears in the top left box of a game, and also the player profile, when the white player wins the game.

 Black is victorious=This appears in the top left box of a game, and also the player profile, when the black player wins the game.